TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 said to be a descriptor.

-The default behavior for attribute access is to get, set, or delete the attribute from an object's dictionary.
+The default behavior for attribute access is to get, set, or delete the attribute kutoka an object's dictionary.
 For instance, ``a.x`` has a lookup chain starting with ``a.__dict__['x']``, then ``type(a).__dict__['x']``, and continuing through the base classes of ``type(a)`` excluding metaclasses.
 If the looked-up value is an object defining one of the descriptor methods, then Python